web analytics

 “Everything eventually faces destruction.
 Everything eventually disappears.”

-All fabrics in the collection keep in theme with the brand’s roots, sourced from deadstock recycled Japanese cottons, wool, nylon polyester-blends, etc. This is the first time for Hikari no Yami to include colors.
+All fabrics in the collection keep in theme with the brand’s roots, sourced from deadstock recycled Japanese cottons, wool, nylon, and polyester blends.
+This is the first time for Hikari no Yami to include color.
 The palette consists of black, white, grey, and red, symbolizing a return to designer Jakarie Whitaker’s origins.

-The silhouettes are inspired by Japanese design sensibilities and American streetwear, including wide cut denim, as well as patchwork, blending high fashion with low and deconstructing the traditional notion of what clothes can be.
+The silhouettes are inspired by Japanese design sensibilities and American streetwear, including wide-cut denim and patchwork, blending high and low fashion while deconstructing traditional notions of what clothing can be.

-With sustainability at the ethos, Whitaker also collaborated with Supima in terms of fabrication, combining shirting and denim to create individualized pieces.
+With sustainability at the ethos, Jakarie Whitaker also collaborated with Supima in terms of fabrication, combining shirting and denim to create individualized pieces.
+Footwear featured custom shoes by ECCO.

 Photos: Courtesy of Hikari no Yami | Photography: @tylerjoe